-Some other Costco purchases we’ve been happy with: no-iron men’s and women’s dress shirts and sweaters for less than $20, 50 photo Christmas cards for $14.99, two heavy baking sheets with lids for $14.99, and the lowest price we could find for car rental for vacation in Hawaii.
-The store also offers some of the lowest-price prescriptions – even for nonmembers.
-Unlike most pharmacies, Costco puts prices of prescriptions online so you can find the best deal.

-Everything isn’t a great deal at Costco, of course.
-I rarely purchase health and beauty items there because I can find better deals during drugstore sales using manufacturers’ coupons.
-We also haven’t bought electronics at Costco because we can usually find better deals online (though the store’s 90-day return policy on electronics is generous).
-And while Costco does have some decent deals on meat, I usually find better deals shopping the sales at a few different grocers.

 Photo holiday cards are a good bargain, and Costco is one of the best places to find a rental car.
 The store also offers some of the lowest-price prescriptions – even for nonmembers.
 Unlike most pharmacies, Costco puts prices of prescriptions online so you can find the best deal.

 Everything isn’t a great deal at Costco, of course.
 I rarely purchase health and beauty items there because I can find better deals during drugstore sales using manufacturers’ coupons.
 And while Costco does have some decent deals on meat, I usually find better deals shopping the sales at a few different grocers.